Nur Jahan: Birth and early life (1577–1594)

-Marriage to Sher Afgan (1594–1607)
+Marriage to Sher Afgan Khan (1594–1607)

 In 1594, when Nur Jahan was seventeen years old, she married her first husband Ali Quli Istajlu (also known as Sher Afgan Khan).
 Sher Afgan was an adventurous Persian who had been forced to flee his home in Persia after the demise of his first master Shah Ismail II.
 He later joined the Mughal army and served under the Emperors Akbar and Jahangir.
 As a reward for his loyal service, Akbar arranged Nur Jahan's marriage with Sher Afgan.
 Their only child together, a daughter, Mihr-un-Nissa Begum, popularly known as Ladli Begum, was born in 1605.
 While participating in a military campaign in Mewar under Prince Salim, Ali Quli Istajlu was bestowed the title of Sher Afgan or "Tiger Tosser".
-Sher Afgan's role in the rout of the Rana of Udaipur inspired this reward, but his exact actions were not recorded by contemporaries.
+Sher Afgan's role in the rout of the Rana of Udaipur inspired this reward, but contemporaries did not record his exact actions.
 A popular explanation is that Sher Afgan saved Salim from an angry tigress.
-The title has been sometimes misquoted in English history of the Mughals as 'Sher Afghan', which would have a different meaning.

-In 1607, Sher Afgan was killed after it was rumoured he had refused to obey summons from the Governor of Bengal, took part in anti-state activities and attacked the governor when he came to escort Sher Afgan to court.
-Some have suspected Jahangir for arranging Sher Afgan's death because the latter was said to have fallen in love with Nur Jahan and had been denied the right to add her to his harem.
+In 1607, Sher Afgan Khan was killed after it was rumoured he had refused to obey a summons from the Governor of Bengal, took part in anti-state activities, and attacked the governor when he came to escort Sher Afgan to court.
+Some have suspected Jahangir of arranging Sher Afgan's death because the latter was said to have fallen in love with Nur Jahan and had been denied the right to add her to his harem.
 The validity of this rumour is uncertain as Jahangir only married Nur Jahan in 1611, four years after she came to his court.
 Furthermore, contemporary accounts offer few details as to whether or not a love affair existed prior to 1611 and historians have questioned Jahangir's logic in bestowing honours upon Sher Afgan if he wished to see him removed from the picture.
-The tomb, still in existence at Purana/Puratan Chawk in Bardhaman in present-day West Bengal, says that there was a battle between Sher Afgan and Qutubuddin Koka, the then Mughal Subahdar of Bengal and the foster brother of Jahangir in Burdwan in 1610 AD in which both of them died and were buried there at the tomb of Pir Baharam Sakka (died in 1563).
-Sher Afgan Khan was probably the appointed faujdar in Burdwan.
-This contradicts the fact that Sher Afgan was murdered in the year 1607.